braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/installation_methods/manual_integration.md

 {% endtab %}

 {% tab static %}
 In your Xcode project, drag and drop the static XCFrameworks you'd like to use into your file tree.
-At a minimum, you'll need to add the `BrazeKit.xcframework` file.
+At a minimum, you'll need to add `BrazeKit.xcframework`.

 !["An example Xcode project with the file tree open showing 'Brazekit.xcframework'."]()

 {% alert note %}
-To enable GIF support, also add the `SDWebImage.xcframework` file located in `braze-swift-sdk-prebuilt/dynamic`.
+To enable GIF support, also add `SDWebImage.xcframework` located in `braze-swift-sdk-prebuilt/static`.
 {% endalert %}

 In your project settings, select your build target, then for each Braze framework listed under **Frameworks, Libraries, and Embedded Content**, choose **Do Not Embed**.